 In a “normal” household, Dads tell their kids to turn their music down.
 We were always asking our Dad to turn the volume down…

 Growing up in a household where one parent was partially deaf was fun and never, ever boring!
-We didn’t have to learn sign language, because Dad could always hear out of one ear since babyhood and he spoke normally.
+We didn’t have to learn sign language, because Dad could always hear out of one ear since babyhood and he has learned to read lips well.
 But there were plenty of instances of “What?” and near shouting and always asking “Can you turn that down just a little bit?
 It’s too loud!!”…from the kids.

 The TV volume was always at or near the highest possible decibel.
 Now, I don’t know about you, but this makes it so that surround sound is a very literal thing.
 We kids never pined for extra speakers, like some of our friends had.
 If we had grown up with the latest flatscreen, High-def TVs, we could have possibly given the local theaters a run for their money.
 But as it was, our TVs growing up still had tubes.
 However, even with the old-style television sets, our movie watching was a completely immersive experience.

 On the flip side, when you are in a welding shop or other industrial setting, established hearing loss is actually not an entirely bad thing.
 Not that we encourage it at all – protect your hearing!!
 You will need it.
 But for the seasoned pros, they know that pieces of pipe and angle clanging to the floor, saws biting into metal, grinders whining, the crackle of welding, the whir of the welder…all of these things can take their toll.
 If you enter the shop with perfect hearing, you can probably expect to leave with it taken down a notch or two.
 This is why we advocate for good ear protection.